1. The service

 10. Replacement bins

-If you require a replacement bin as a result of loss or damage you must request one online.
-There is no charge for this.
+If you require a replacement bin as a result of loss or damage you must request one by emailing [email protected] There is no charge for this.
 You can only order a bin if you have paid for it to be collected.

 11. Change of address

-If you move house you must contact us online to arrange for the service to be transferred to a new collection route.
+If you move house you must contact us by email to arrange for the service to be transferred to a new collection route.
 You must provide us with 6 weeks’ notice.
 It is your responsibility to transfer the bin to the new location.

 You can transfer the service to an address within the Council area (with the exception of those households who may use the service provided by Tiphereth/Colinton Community Compost).
 If you are moving outwith this area, you should leave the bin at the current address for the new householder to use.
 No refund will be issued.